HHA is committed to empowering our community to end homelessness by utilizing data to identify best practices and gaps in services.

-HMIS — or the Homelessness Management Information System– is the data system that the Okaloosa and Walton County Continuum of Care and HHA utilize to track the needs and services of people experiencing homelessness in our community.
+The Homelessness Management Information System (HMIS) is the data system that the Okaloosa and Walton County Continuum of Care utilizes to track the needs and services of people experiencing homelessness in our community.

 Organizations that receive federal grants are required to utilize HMIS but all organizations serving the homeless are encouraged to do so.
 The more data we have the better we can understand what services need to be prioritized to effectively address homelessness.

 Read more about HMIS below and apply for a license today.

 Applying for or renewing your HMIS License is a three step process that must be completed annually.
 Agencies renewing their licenses for the 2023-2024 fiscal year must do so by August 31, 2023.

 Step 1: Apply for or Renew you Agency License.